 If a livestock standstill is declared through a biosecurity emergency order in Queensland, the Department of Agriculture and Fisheries will notify:

 - the public.

-If you hear about a livestock standstill by word-of-mouth, contact Biosecurity Queensland on 13 25 23 to confirm that the information is accurate.
+If you hear about a livestock standstill or other livestock movement restrictions by word-of-mouth, contact Biosecurity Queensland on 13 25 23 to confirm that the information is accurate.

 Diseases that require a livestock standstill

 Any significant and highly contagious emergency animal disease could trigger a livestock standstill.